01 October 2019

 FRCS (England – Surgery) / London / 1995

 Fellow Royal College Surgeons of London in Otorhinolaryngology

 Intercollegiate Examination in Otolaryngology / London / 2001

 I am Chairman of the British Society of Neuro-Otology, the UK's leading multi-disciplinary group exploring new ideas in dizziness and balance.

-I am Secretary of the British Society of Otology, our national organisation for ear surgeons.
+I am President of the British Society of Otology, our national organisation for ear surgeons from 2020 - 2022.

-I chair the ENT Audit Committee at The Leicester Royal Infirmary, ensuring high standards of care are maintained.
+I have chaired the ENT Audit Committee at The Leicester Royal Infirmary for 13 years, ensuring high standards of care are maintained.

 Consultant Otorhinolaryngologist, University Hospital of Leicester, NHS Trust.